FAIRMetrics/Metrics/MaturityIndicators/Gen2/Gen2_MI_F3.md

 ### Comments
-A future iteration of this metric will require the use of specific predicates such as schema:identifier to point to the GUID of the Metadata document itself.
+A future iteration of this MI will require the use of specific predicates such as schema:identifier to point to the GUID of the Metadata document itself.